-- 8.1 In applying age and obsolescence allowances reference should be made to guidance in SAA Basic Principles Committee Practice Note 2 (Contractors Basis Valuations).
-In particular it should be noted that allowances in respect of age in excess of 50% should only be given to buildings and plant in exceptional circumstances. - 8.2 Further allowances of a functional and technical nature should be considered in accordance with SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations) and SAA Public Buildings Committee Practice Note 4 (Valuation of Contractor's Basis Subjects, Areas Adjustment and External Works' Costs).
+- 8.1 In applying age and obsolescence allowances to buildings covered by this practice note, reference should be made to guidance in the SAA Basic Principles Committee Practice Note 2 (Contractors Basis Valuations).
+Table E at Appendix 1 should be used.
+In particular it should be noted that allowances in respect of age in excess of 60% should only be given to buildings and plant in exceptional circumstances. - 8.2 Further allowances of a functional and technical nature should be considered in accordance with SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations) and SAA Public Buildings Committee Practice Note 4 (Valuation of Contractor's Basis Subjects, Areas Adjustment and External Works' Costs).